Lew Jenkins

-Lew Jenkins (December 4, 1916 – October 30, 1981) was an American boxer and NYSAC and The Ring lightweight champion from 1940-1941.
+Lew Jenkins (December 4, 1916 – October 30, 1981) was an American boxer and NYSAC and The Ring lightweight champion from 1940 to 1941.
 He was born in Milburn, Texas and was raised during the Great Depression.
 He began fighting in carnivals and later continued his boxing in the US Coast Guard.
 He was an exceptionally powerful puncher and 51 of his 73 wins were by knockout.
 His managers included Benny Woodhall, Frank Bachman, Hymie Kaplan, and Willie Ketchum and his trainer was Charley Rose.

 His punching power was legendary, and so was his drinking, carousing, and penchant for high-speed motorcycles.
 "The two toughest opponents I had were Jack Daniels and Harley Davidson," Lew Jenkins stated.

-Jenkins took the World Lightweight Championship on May 10, 1940 in a third-round TKO against Lou Ambers at New York's Madison Square Garden.
+Jenkins took the World Lightweight Championship on May 10, 1940, in a third-round TKO against Lou Ambers at New York's Madison Square Garden.

 Jenkins was admitted to the Ring Boxing Hall of Fame in 1977, the World Boxing Hall of Fame in 1983 and in 1999, the International Boxing Hall of Fame.

 Early life

-Verlin E. Jenkins was born on December 4, 1916 in Milburn, Texas to Artie James and Minnie Lee, formerly Minnie Lee White.
+Verlin E. Jenkins was born on December 4, 1916, in Milburn, Texas, to Artie James and Minnie Lee, formerly Minnie Lee White.
 He was the third of four children and had two older and one younger sisters.
 He started professional boxing around 1935 in Texas, New Mexico, and Arizona, but by 1938 was boxing regularly in Dallas.
 The biggest fights of his early career took place after he moved to New York in 1939.

 Professional career highlights

-Jenkins defeated Lew Feldman on April 8, 1938 in a ten-round split decision at the Sportatorium in Dallas, Texas.
+Jenkins defeated Lew Feldman on April 8, 1938, in a ten-round split decision at the Sportatorium in Dallas, Texas.
 Oddly, the Dallas crowd booed loudly after the decision of the judges and referees for Jenkins, the Texas native.